paulidale/meccano3d/parts/electrical/README.md

-# A collection of Elektrikit and Electronic set parts.
+# A collection of electrical related parts

+This includes:

+* Elektrikit
+* Electronic Control Set
+* Replacement motor mounts

 Image | Part | Description | By
 :--- | :--- | :--- | :---